thegworld/gtx-browser/docs/android_build_instructions.md

 as the WebView provider.
 ***

-## Build Chromium
+## Build GTx Browser

-Build Chromium with Ninja using the command:
+Build GTx Browser with Ninja using the command:

 ```shell
 autoninja -C out/Default chrome_public_apk